 Bridges are custom-crafted to provide aesthetics, restored functionality, and proper balance between the upper and lower jaws.

 An implant-supported bridge requires preliminary implant placement, which can require two surgeries with four to six months of healing time in between.
-Once the implants have integrated with your jaw, Dr. Streibel can begin fabricating your bridge.
+Once the implants have integrated with your jaw, Dr. Striebel can begin fabricating your bridge.
 No alteration of adjacent teeth is necessary.

 Benefits of Dental Bridges